lm3nitro/Projects/Network Traffic Analysis/SiLK/SiLK.md

 Network Topology:
 ![Pasted image 20240529215556](https://github.com/lm3nitro/Projects/assets/55665256/68d5c662-b838-48f1-b950-066d406b246b)

-In this diagram we can see that Silk is placed in the out-of-band network collecting NetFlow records from the fireall and router on the network.
+In this diagram, SiLK is placed in the out-of-band network collecting NetFlow records from the fireall and router on the network.
 From there the Silk server can be accessed and queries can be made.

 ## Prerequisites: